YueLiPicasso/OCanrenTutorial/DefineTypes/weekdays/README.md

 which converts any such value to a character string that facilitates display of the value.
 This syntax extension is provided by the GT package.

-We may pursue the difference between using `type` and using `@type` further.
+We may pursue the difference between using `type` and using `@type` a bit further.
 Let's amend the [BFLAGS](Makefile#L11) variable with the `-i` (show info) option:
 ```
 BFLAGS = -rectypes -g -i